Target Group, Course Structure, Repertoire and Course Language

 Exceptionally high artistic quality (soloist-level) is required.

-A prerequisite for participation is having attained a high artistic level, to be certified.
+A prerequisite for participation is having attained a high artistic level.

 Following files are required: